 Government Code Section 7596, 7597 7597.1, 7598;

-Labor Code 6404.5; Title 5, Section 5148 CA Health and Safety Code Section 104495 CA Health and Safety Code Sections 1596.795, 1596.890 CA Health and Safety Codes Section 104420(p)
+Labor Code 6404.5; Title 8, Section 5148 Health and Safety Code Section 104495

-All smoking and use of all tobacco products and non-regulated nicotine products is prohibited on all Gavilan Joint Community College District owned, leased, or operated property, except for designated smoking areas as defined in administrative procedure.
+All smoking and use of all tobacco products including e-cigarettes and non-regulated nicotine products are prohibited on all Gavilan Joint Community College District owned, leased, or operated property, except for one (1) designated smoking space in the five (5) specific parking lots at the Gilroy campus as defined in administrative procedure.

-This policy will take effect July 1, 2011 with a one-year educational campaign, and support for students and staff in smoking cessation with full implementation effective
+The college may choose to create designated smoking areas on a temporary or permanent basis, provided such areas are accessible, located at least 20 feet from building doors and windows, main walkways, the Child Development Center, and GECA facilities.

-July 1, 2012.
+This policy will take effect April 1, 2018 beginning with a three month educational campaign, and continued support for students and staff in smoking cessation with full implementation effective July 1, 2018.

-The president of Gavilan College shall assure that the District provides adequate notification to the community and education/cessation support.
+The Superintendent/President of Gavilan College shall assure that the District provides adequate notification to the community and education/cessation support and shall have procedures for policy enforcement.

 See Administration Procedure #3570